 The Dominican Republic has one of the best healthcare systems in the Caribbean and is graced with a year-round tropical climate.
 Unfortunately, the warm weather also comes with a high incidence of mosquito-borne illnesses, like dengue and malaria.
 In addition, a high rate of motor vehicle accidents contributes to busy trauma centres throughout the country.
 Accordingly, popular departments at our Dominican partner hospitals include both the emergency and inpatient departments.

-In addition to our career-centered programs in La Romana, we offer a community health project facilitated by our non-profit partner hospital.
+In addition to our career-centered programs in Santo Domingo, we offer a community health project facilitated by our non-profit partner hospital.

 Croatia has a universal healthcare system with top-notch facilities, state-of-the-art equipment, and highly trained specialists.
 Croatians often suffer from the cardiovascular, metabolic, and degenerative diseases commonly encountered in the Western world, so popular departments for placement include everything from cytology to vascular and thoracic surgery.